A Guide to Accessing Funds When You Need Them

 💰 Create a super tight budget so you can glide your way to payday.
 Our free money app is pretty good for that.

 💰If you do need a quick spot, avoid interest to stop a downwards cash money spiral.
-Cleo’s Cash Advance* can offer up to $250, has 0% interest, and is aimed at helping you eventually not need it.
+Cleo’s Cash Advance* can offer up to $250, has no interest, and is aimed at helping you eventually not need it.

 You can find out how to get a Cleo cash advance here.